 So many people with low emotional intelligence are solely and blindly driven by emotions without ever realizing what’s going on within themselves.

 Their worldview is determined by whatever thoughts and feeling they go through in the giving moment, and they base firm beliefs and opinions about the world and life in general, without ever rationally analyzing things.

-The ability to reflect and ponder simply escapes them and they have to bear a huge cost for it by taking a hit at the quality of life they are experiencing because of those beliefs and opinions.
+The ability to reflect and ponder simply escapes them and they have to bear a huge cost for it by taking a hit on the quality of life they are experiencing because of those beliefs and opinions.

 As for someone with high emotional intelligence, being aware of your own thought processes and emotional patterns gives you a lot more charge and flexibility over how you experience your life and how you can change what you experience by shifting your thoughts and managing your emotions.